Lord's Day: Undisputed references

 The first undisputed reference to Lord's Day is in the apocryphal Gospel of Peter (verse 34,35 and 50), probably written about the middle of the 2nd century or perhaps the first half of that century.
 The Gospel of Peter 35 and 50 use kyriake as the name for the first day of the week, the day of Jesus' resurrection.
 That the author referred to Lord's Day in an apocryphal gospel purportedly written by St. Peter indicates that the term kyriake was very widespread and had been in use for some time.

 Around 170 AD, Dionysius, Bishop of Corinth, wrote to the Roman Church, "Today we have kept the Lord's holy day (kyriake hagia hemera), on which we have read your letter."
 In the latter half of the 2nd century, the apocryphal Acts of Peter identify Dies Domini (Latin for "Lord's Day") as "the next day after the Sabbath," i.e., Sunday.
-From the same period of time, the Acts of Paul present St. Paul praying "on the Sabbath as the Lord's Day (kyriake) drew near."
+From the same period of time, the apocryphal Acts of Paul describe St. Paul praying "on the Sabbath as the Lord's Day (kyriake) drew near."

 Early church

 In the first centuries, Sunday, being made a festival in honor of Christ's resurrection, received attention as a day of religious services.
 Over time, Sunday thus came to be known as Lord's Day (some patristic writings termed it as "the eighth day").
 These early Christians believed that the resurrection and ascension of Christ signals the renewal of creation, making the day on which God accomplished it a day analogous to the first day of creation when God made the light.
-Some of these writers referred to Sunday as the "eighth day".
+Some of these writers referred to Sunday as the "eighth day”.

+The Bible clearly establishes the seventh-day Sabbath as a holy day instituted by God.
+Here's a breakdown of biblical references: